guzmanwolfrank/Data/ManhattanRE/readme.md

 **Variable** |    **Value**    | **Meaning**
 ---|---|---
-*RECORD INDEX* | Float | The index of the record *NEIGHBORHOOD* | Float | A rank number is assigned to States.
+*RECORD INDEX* | Float | The index of the record *NEIGHBORHOOD* | String | A rank number is assigned to States.
 The number 1 is the hihgest ranked state according to population and size.
-*BLDGCAT* | String | Name of state
+*BLDGCAT* | Float | Name of state
-*BLDGDESCRIPTION* | Float | A measure of the typical home value and market changes across a given region and housing type.
+*BLDGDESCRIPTION* | String | A measure of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.
-*TAXCLP* | Datetime object | The year of the data source *BLOCK* | Float | A rank number is assigned to States.
+*TAXCLP* | Float | The year of the data source
+*BLOCK* | Float | A rank number is assigned to States.
 The number 1 is the hihgest ranked state according to population and size.
-*LOT* | String | Name of state
+*LOT* | Float | Name of state
 *BLDGCP* | Float | A measure of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.
-*ADDRESS* | Datetime object | The year of the data source *ZIP_CODE* | Float | A rank number is assigned to States.
+*ADDRESS* | String | The year of the data source *ZIP_CODE* | Float | A rank number is assigned to States.
 The number 1 is the hihgest ranked state according to population and size.
-*RESIDENTIAL_ UNITS* | String | Name of state
+*RESIDENTIAL_ UNITS* | Float | Name of state
 *COMMERCIAL_UNITS* | Float | A measure of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.
-*UNITS* | Datetime object | The year of the data source *LANDSFT* | Float | A rank number is assigned to States.
+*UNITS* | Float | The year of the data source *LANDSFT* | Float | A rank number is assigned to States.
 The number 1 is the hihgest ranked state according to population and size.
-*GROSSSF* | String | Name of state
+*GROSSSF* | Float | Name of state
 *BUILT* | Float | A measure of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.
-*TAXCLSALE* | Datetime object | The year of the data source *BLDGCTOS* | Float | A rank number is assigned to States.
+*TAXCLSALE* | Float | The year of the data source *BLDGCTOS* | Float | A rank number is assigned to States.
 The number 1 is the hihgest ranked state according to population and size.
 *SALE_PRICE* | String | Name of state
-*SALE_DATE* | Float | A measure of the typical home value and market changes across a given region and housing type.
+*SALE_DATE* | Datetime Object | A measure of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.

 ## Exploring the Data